Right of Setoff

 - How to handle notice to the customer?

-- What is sample contractual language that can help your financial institution exercise its setoff rights?
+- What is sample contractual language that can help a financial institution exercise its setoff rights?

 - What are the liabilities that can be incurred when setoff is done incorrectly?